yaoyongxin/CyGutz/doc/source/tutorial_wien2k_vscan.rst

     $ ${WIEN_GUTZ_ROOT2}/stepin_wien_gutz.py batch_save_lapw

-It saves the main results to s subfolder named ''lapw''.
+It saves the main results to a subfolder named ''lapw''.

-step 6: energy-volume curve from lapw
+step 7: energy-volume curve from lapw
 =====================================

 We can easily check the energy vs volume curve by typing::